ariefluthfiaulia/socmed/README.md

   ```
   The focus of this project is to provide a functional backend API that supports the basic requirements of the Postr
   application.

+## How to Run
+- Clone the repository using this command `git clone https://github.com/ariefluthfiaulia/socmed.git`.
+- Make sure you have installed PostgreSQL on your local computer.
+- Create a database named "postr".
+- Adjust the database credentials in the `application.properties` file to match your database settings.
+- The default credentials for this application are:
+  - Username: postgres
+  - Password: postgres
+- Run the application using the IDE that you like the most.